sponugupaty/sponugupaty.github.io/_posts/2020-06-11-AmazonLeadership.md

 ## Customer Obsession
 - Every decision of consequence involves the customer
 - Optimise for customer experience over profits
 - Preferably you’ll know who your customer is, their needs, what they really want from you (outside of your specific tasks), and think     about solving their needs, not just tasks.
-- **TBD** - Come up with a story
+- How to make it better , faster , cheaper for the customer
+- **Story**
+- **Story 1**
+  - Drama
+    - Implementation of a Master Data Management project for a state Justice department
+    - Studied the typical downsides of MDM initiaves and concluded that we needed to be more agile
+    - Govt agency not familiar with Agile practices and had a healthy dose of aprehension in adopting Agile
+  - Alternate
+    - One of the alternate approaches was to direct the organisation to an external Agile vendor to train employees
+    - Slow process and no guaranteed interest
+  - What Did I do ?
+    - Proposed a series of lucn brown bags to start talking about Agile
+    - Started with first priciples of user stories and standups
+    - Added layers of complexity as went about it
+  - Results
+    - Were able to demonstrate working software to a few departments in 3 months time
+    - Got better buy-in from the other departments and ultimately helped the project to be a success
+ - **Story 2**
+  - Drama
+    - **TODO**

 ## Ownership
 - Leaders are owners.